Aram-Lin/Mischief-Draw-All-version/README.md

 # Real Portable
-In addition to the above, I have also provided a "real" portable version using VMWare's ThinApp.
+In addition to the above, I have also provided a "real" portable version using Turbo Studio and ThinApp making.
 By default, Mischief will create files in registry/appdata/etc, even when using the official "portable" versions.
 This "real" version works by creating a single folder that will contain all appdata/registery items.
 Upon launch, the program will move these files where necessary - and after you shut down the program, they will be moved back.
 I've also fixed the problem with version 1.12 not being able to use .art files.

-You can find download this version [here](Mischief Modified Version/), or in the "Mischief Modified Version" folder.
+You can find download this version [here](https://github.com/Aram-Lin/Mischief-Draw-All-version/tree/main/Mischief%20Modified%20Version)

 -----------------------
 ### Key